blackjax-devs/blackjax/examples/README.md

 # Examples

-The Blackjax repository provides examples in the form of Markdown documents.
+The BlackJAX repository provides examples in the form of Markdown documents.
 [Jupytext](https://github.com/mwouts/jupytext) can be used by the users to convert their Jupyter notebooks to this format, or convert these documents to Jupyter notebooks.
 Examples are rendered in the [documentation](https://blackjax-devs.github.io/blackjax/).

 ## For users